 It’s been 4 years since I featured an interview with literary agent Jessica Regel on this blog, so I thought now was as good a time as ever to touch base with her and ask what’s subjects and genres she’s seeking right this very minute.
 Seeing as how she is currently seeking new clients, she was happy to talk with us.
-Jessica is a literary agent at Jean V. Naggar Literary in New York City.
+Jessica is a literary agent at Jean V. Naggar Literary in New York City (and as of 2013 is now with Foundry Literary + Media).
 Read what kinds of books she seeks below!

 Interested more in the Jean V. Naggar Literary Agency?

 - Read an interview with JVNL agent Jennifer Weltz.

 - See a profile of JVNL agent Laura Biagi.

 - Read an interview with JVNL agent Elizabeth Evans.

 Jessica Regel: Dial/Penguin published The Friday Society by Adrienne Kress this past December.
 This book is pure entertainment — incredibly fun and incredibly smart.
 It also has a great one-line pitch: “a Steampunk Charlie’s Angels without the Charlie.”
 What drew me to this book is that it has three dynamic, strong (but not bitchy) female characters.
 Strong female characters are definitely a theme in the books I represent.
 You can find them in my adult fiction, such as Cloaks & Veils by J.C.
 Carleson, and, of course, in the MG and YA I represent.
 Actually, a YA book I just sold to Egmont (Burn Out) has one of the best female characters I’ve ever read—Tora, one of the last survivors on earth, is holed up in an underground shelter protecting the bio-weapons her father created from landing in the wrong hands.
 You can’t get much cooler (or stronger) than that!